Glossary

 Sauté

-To sauté is to cook food quickly in a minimal amount of fat over relatively high heat.
-The word comes from the French verb sauter, which means “to jump,” and describes not only how food reacts when placed in a hot pan but also the method of tossing the food in the pan.
+Cooking food quickly, in a minimal amount of fat, over relatively high heat.
+The word comes from the French verb sautér, which means “to jump,” and describes not only how food reacts when placed in a hot pan but also the method of tossing the food in the pan.

 - Categories: